Eating Disorder Treatment

 For most people, food holds a psychological and emotional connection that provides feelings of pleasure and gratification.
 However, for some, food is part of a more complicated relationship that can involve dangerous behaviors, negative body image, depression, and addiction.
-Because eating disorders are less about food and more about psychological health, it’s important to seek treatment that focuses on identifying the underlying cause(s) while also taking into account the influence of other mental health conditions.
+Because eating disorders are less about food and more about psychological health, it’s important to seek treatment from a clinical psychologist specializing in eating disorders.
+They can help you identify the underlying cause(s) while also considering the influence of other mental health conditions.

 Eating disorders are complex.
 Research shows that most people who develop an eating disorder often have one or more risk factors.
 However, those factors in and of themselves do not necessarily mean that if a person has them, that they will develop an eating disorder.

 Risk factors affect people differently, meaning that two people with the same risk factors may still have very different experiences and symptoms.
 That’s why it’s imperative to treat each person as a unique case and tailor treatment to match his or her specific needs.
 The following is a list of some of the most common risk factors for eating disorders.